muratk3n/thirdwave/en/README.md

 ---

-Demonstrative, To the point, running, skeletal example code is worth it line count in diamonds.
+Demonstrative, To the point, running, skeletal example code is worth its line count in diamonds.

 ---